Cholesterol is carried through the bloodstream by carriers made of fat and proteins called; Lipoproteins.

 High levels of Uric acid are seen most commonly in those with a predisposition to gout.

-Creatinine is a waste product from the normal breakdown of creatine phosphate in muscle tissue.
+Creatinine is a waste product from the breakdown of creatine phosphate found in muscle tissue.

 High levels of Creatinine are seen in muscular disorders, kidney failure, and occasionally pregnancy-related complications.

-Blood glucose levels vary widely depending on whether the blood sample was taken from a fasting or non-fasting individual.
+Blood glucose levels vary widely and test readings strongly depend on the time the blood sample was drawn, and if it is a fasting or non-fasting individual.

-CRP, is a marker of inflammation that can be caused by a wide variety of conditions, from infection to cancer, and there is a correlation between high CRP levels and an increased likelihood for heart attack or stroke.
+C-reactive protein (CRP), is a marker of inflammation that can be caused by a wide variety of medical conditions, from infection to cancer, and there is a correlation between high CRP levels and an increased likelihood for heart attack or stroke.

 Streptolysin O is a toxic enzyme that is produced by group A Streptococcus bacteria and an untreated infection can lead to post-streptococcal complications like bacterial endocarditis, glomerulonephritis and rheumatic fever.

-Glucose-6-phosphate dehydrogenase (G6PD) protects red blood cells from potentially harmful by-products that accumulate as a result of certain medications, when the body fights infection.
+Glucose-6-phosphate dehydrogenase (G6PD) protects red blood cells from potentially harmful by-products that accumulate due to the use of certain medications, when the body fights infection.

 G6PD deficiency makes red blood cells more vulnerable to breaking down in a process called hemolysis, leading to hemolytic anemia.

-G6PD deficiency, hemolytic anemia is an inherited disorder, that is common in men of African descent, and is most often triggered by certain medications that are commonly used for malaria treatment.
+G6PD deficiency, hemolytic anemia is an inherited disorder, that is common in men of African descent, and is most often triggered by certain medications that are commonly used for malaria treatment,..etc

 Blood is drawn directly from a vein into an evacuated sterile collection tube where it is allowed to clot at r.t.p for at least 30 minutes, but not longer than 1 hour prior to the collection of fibrinogen free blood plasma.

 Serum is separated from coagulated blood by centrifugation at low speed.
-Micropipettes are utilized to transfer microliter volumes of serum and reagent to reaction vials.
+Micropipettes are utilized to ensure an accurate transfer of the appropriate volumes of serum and reagent into reaction vials.

-The biochemistry analyzer quantitates enzyme activity, to provide vital information on blood glucose levels, electrolytes, blood lipids, myocardium, kidney function, liver function, special protein items, and so forth.
+The biochemistry analyzer reads optical densities (OD), which provide vital information on blood glucose, electrolytes, blood lipids, myocardium, kidney function, liver function, special protein items, and so forth.

 The IVM 401 is the preferred microscope for viewing transparent objects.
-Our device employs an optical mechanism that translates minute variations in phase into corresponding changes in intensity of the image.
+Our device employs an optical mechanism that converts minute phase variations into corresponding intensity changes in the image.

-Light is diffracted by specimens with a refractive index that is not much different from that of their surrounding medium.
-This diffracted light is slowed down by 1/4 of a wavelength relative to undiffracted light.
+Light is diffracted by transparent objects; with a refractive index that is not much different from that of their surrounding medium.
+These diffracted beams carry information about the structure of the object.

 In the absence of any color contrast resulting from differential absorption, contrast is created from the interference of diffracted and undiffracted light.
 This interference is enhanced through Phase contrast.